Elizabeth Herriott: Career

-On graduation Herriott took up teaching positions, initially at Rangi Ruru Girls' School and later at Kaikoura District High School.
+On graduation Herriott took up teaching positions, initially at Rangi Ruru Girls' School and later at Kaikōura District High School.

-In 1916 she was appointed to an assistant lecturer position in the Department of Biology at Canterbury College.
+In 1916, Herriott was appointed to an assistant lecturer position in the Department of Biology at Canterbury College.
 She was promoted to the position of lecturer in 1928, and held this position until her retirement in 1934.

 Herriott was particularly interested in the unusual anatomical adaptations that plants made to better survive in harsh environments.
 Her published work included papers on fresh water crustacean, biographies of early botanists Joseph and John Armstrong, and the morphology of the seaweed Durvillaea (which was presented to the Philosophical Institute of Canterbury in 1921.
 Her most significant piece of work is considered to be her study of the development of the flora in the area of west Christchurch occupied by Hagley Park (which she also presented at the First New Zealand Science Congress in 1919).
 In this study she compared records of the plant life in the area in 1864 with later observations.
 She particularly noted the impact of land development such as the draining of a swamp in 1897 to create Lake Victoria, the introduction of non-native plants through ceremonial plantings by visiting dignitaries and the erection and destruction of buildings for the International Exhibition of 1906.

 From 1921 to 1927 Professor Charles Chilton, the chair of the biology department, held the position of Rector of Canterbury College, and Herriott served as his clerical assistant.

 Herriott was a member of the Philosophical Institute of Canterbury for many years; in 1919 she was elected to its council, and in the 1920s she served as its Honorary Librarian.

 Herriott was a member of the Worcester Street Brethren assembly and held Evangelical Union prayer meetings in her college office.